Managers account for 70% of variance in employee engagement scores.Gallup, 2014 Why Great Managers Are So Rare

 Start with Why?

 Simon Sinek has a great perspective on employee morale and what keeps individuals engaged.
-Start with Why is a great read for anyone but specifically for leaders hoping to rekindle inspiration within their organization.
+Start with Why is an excellent read for anyone but specifically for leaders hoping to rekindle inspiration within their organization.

 The Coaching Habit